 Results from using balanced scorecards

 Most stakeholders in today’s business world are adept at focusing on their strategic vision.
-But many of those same stakeholders could drastically improve their company’s processes and implementations with balanced scorecards.
+But many of those same stakeholders could drastically improve their company’s processes and implementations with scorecards.

-If set up well, balanced scorecards collect learnings for management to see the breadth, width, and totality of the company operations.
+If set up well, scorecards collect learnings for management to see the breadth, width, and totality of the company operations.

 The way forward